SeanREdwards/SuperDavis/README-Sprint4.md

 1. Description
-  This project is designed for Sprint 4 for CSE 3902.
-This sprint includes physics and jumping logic for the player,
+  This project is designed for Sprint 5 for CSE 3902.
+Adding HUDs, BGMs, and undone stuff for previous sprint.
-    movement for types other than the player/mario object, collision detection and response for all moving objects, fireballs (or other player attacking abilities) and a scrolling camera.

 2. Key Mappings
   For keyboard: